CitizensFoundation/policy-synth/agents/docs/src/agents/policies/ranking/rateWebEvidence.md

 # RateWebEvidenceProcessor

-The `RateWebEvidenceProcessor` class extends the `BaseProcessor` and is responsible for rating web evidence related to policy proposals.
+The `RateWebEvidenceProcessor` class extends the `BaseProlemSolvingAgent` and is responsible for rating web evidence related to policy proposals.
 It utilizes a vector store to retrieve and update web page data, and it interacts with a language model to generate ratings.

 ## Properties